 It used to be that we went to the doctor for diagnosis and to set treatment.
-We relied on them as the expert and, rarely, we would go to another doctor for a second opinion.
+We relied on them as the expert and, rarely, would we go to another doctor for a second opinion.
 But we are now in the information age.
 There is information from everywhere: on the internet, in drug company commercials, through ads in your favorite magazines, even advice offered unsolicited from strangers.

 Your Primary Care Physician

 If you have never been sick before, you may not even have a primary care physician.
 If this is the case, you can begin your search here.

 “I’d never been very sick before MS, so doctor shopping was uncomfortable for me.
 I had my primary care doctor pick my new neurologist.”–recently diagnosed MSer